How to use the command 'xbacklight' (with examples)

 xbacklight

-Explanation: The command xbacklight without any arguments returns the current screen brightness as a percentage.
+Explanation: The command xbacklight without any additional arguments fetches and displays the current brightness level as a percentage.
+This simplicity is beneficial for users who wish to quickly assess their screen settings without making changes.

 Use case 2: Set the screen brightness to 40%